Alex-AK/portfolio_v3/client/content/pages/about.md

 ## Values

-I'm interest in working in people who are building ethical and altruistic products.
-Here are some of the values I look for in partnerships.
+I'm interest in working on building ethical and altruistic products.
+Here are some values I align with in my work.

 - Mission driven product
 - Strong communication